telerik-boneyard/backend-services-push-windows/README.md

 - **An active [Telerik Platform](https://platform.telerik.com) account**
 Ensure that you can log in to a Telerik Platform account.
 This can be a free trial account.
-- **A Telerik Backend Services project** You can use an existing project or create a new one.
 - **Microsoft Visual Studio** You need it to load the Visual Studio project file.

 # Configuration

-The sample app comes fully functional, but to see it in action you must link it to your own Telerik Platform account.
+The sample app comes fully functional, but to see it in action you must link it to a Telerik Platform app.

 What you need to set:

-## App Id for Telerik Platform
+## App ID for Telerik Platform

-This is a unique string that links the sample mobile app to a project in Telerik Backend Services where all the data is read from/saved.
+This is a unique string that links the sample mobile app to a Telerik Platform app where all the data is read from/saved.

-1. Open your Telerik Backend Services project and go to **Settings**.
+1. Log in to Telerik Platform.
+2. Create a new app or open an existing one.
+4. Go to the **Settings** tab.
 2. Take note of your App ID.
 3. Open the `MainPage.xaml.cs` file in Visual Studio.
 4. Find the `TelerikPlatformAppId` literal and replace its value with the actual Telerik Platform App ID that you acquired earlier.